cinout/ACME_BUY/README.md

   - If stock is reduced and user required quantity exceeds the current stock, a warning is shown under both the product and the checkout button, to prevent further action.
   - The stock is checked another time when click on Checkout button in case the stock is changed during the process
 - payment/order/checkout page:
+  - order is initiated from clicking on the "Go to checkout" button on the cart page.
   - All form fields are validated, especially, the card inputs are cleaned and properly validated.
   - Links in checkout page will open in a new tab, to avoid interrupting the current checkout session.
   - Check stock levels again when (1) enter the pending order; (2) user click the pay now button.
 If stock is now lower than required quantity, show warning to ask user to adjust quantity.